aasherkamal216/Axiom/.github/README.md

 # Axiom - A Docs Expert Agent

 Axiom is AI Agent specialized in modern AI frameworks, libraries and tools.
 It can assist in creating AI Agents, RAG systems, chatbots, authentication mechanisms, and even full-stack development.
-It is built with LangGraph, **MCP Docs Server**, Chainlit and OpenRouter Models, designed to help users create different projects using natural language instructions.
+It is built with LangGraph, **MCP Docs Server**, Chainlit and Gemini Models, designed to help users create different projects using natural language instructions.

 ![AxiomAgent](/public/axiom.png)